 It’s so simple; it’s scary.
 Website and app users don’t often read every word on a page.
 When they skim or make assumptions, it’s pretty easy to trick them with simple elements like color changes or confusing language.

-In June 2019, academics and politicians started meeting on the US Capitol to discuss dark patterns.
+In June 2019, academics and politicians started meeting at the US Capitol to discuss dark patterns.
 It’s illegal for US companies to deceive shoppers, but dark patterns enter a gray area because they are more subtle.
-The hope is that soon there will be a new bill regulating these practices
+The hope is that soon there will be a new bill regulating these practices.

 Researchers at Princeton University investigated over 10,000 sites.
 They found more than 1,200 eCommerce websites that manipulate customers using fake customer testimonials, shaming customers who try to leave, and running a meaningless countdown clock.